theshapeofcollege/theshapeofcollege.github.io/_posts/2018-5-17-tuesday-nights-alright.md

 author: Olivia Alger
 date: 2018-5-17
 image: '/img/tues-night.png'
-description: "&ldquo;I’ve learned more about what it means to be alive by spending this year in the “real” world than I feel I could have on a college campus...&rdquo; &mdash; O. Alger"
+description: "&ldquo;I’ve learned more about what it means to be alive by spending this year in the 'real' world than I feel I could have on a college campus...&rdquo; &mdash; O. Alger"
 ---

 Last week, when I finished my first month living abroad in the orange tiled apartment of a French woman named Nadine, I walked down to a bar where a girl I know sings in Spanish every Tuesday night.
 It was like a teeny technicolor version of Rick’s cafe from Casablanca -- a cramped room dimly lit in red, the windows fogged with heat, a man at a wooden piano and a boy on bongos.
 The girl sang through the hazy space and waved as I unwound my scarf, the few people inside swaying sentimentally to the music.